Nathan Broadhead: Everton

 Broadhead joined Everton at the age of 10 from Wrexham.
 On 6 December 2017, Broadhead was named in Everton's first team squad for the Europa League match away to Apollon Limassol.
 A day later, he made his first-team debut, coming on as an 82nd-minute substitute and flicking on for Nikola Vlašić's goal in a 3–0 win.

 On 2 August 2019, Broadhead signed a one-year contract extension until 2021, then joined Burton Albion on loan for the 2019–20 season.
 A day later, he made his Football League debut, coming on as a substitute in Burton's 1–0 loss to Ipswich Town.

 He made the bench for the first time in the 2020–21 season in a Premier League match against Southampton on 1 March where Everton went on to win 1–0.
 Broadhead subsequently made his Premier League debut away against Brighton & Hove Albion on 12 April.

 In June 2021, he signed a new two-year deal with Everton.
 On 16 August 2021, Broadhead joined League One side Sunderland on loan until the end of the season.

 On 9 August 2022, he joined Wigan Athletic on loan until the end of the 2022–23 season.
 This ended prematurely on 6 January 2023, when Everton recalled him.

 Ipswich Town

-On 9 January 2023, Broadhead joined Ipswich Town on a three-and-a-half year deal for a reported fee of £1.5m.
+On 9 January 2023, Broadhead joined Ipswich Town on a three-and-a-half-year deal for a reported fee of £1.5m.
 This ended his 15-year association with Everton.

+Broadhead ended the 2023-24 season as Town's joint top scorer with 13 goals as he helped the club return to the Premier League for the first time since 2002.

+Broadhead scored his first-ever Premier League goal in a 2–1 win for Town at AFC Bournemouth on 2 April 2025.

+Wrexham

+On 14 August 2025, Broadhead joined Wrexham on a four-year deal.
+On 23 September, he scored his first goal for Wrexham in a 2–0 victory over Reading in the third round of the EFL Cup.

 International career

-Broadhead has represented Wales at various age levels, including playing for Wales U20 at the 2017 Toulon Tournament.
+Broadhead represented Wales at various age levels, including playing for Wales under-20 at the 2017 Toulon Tournament.